codeforboston/finda/readme.md

 ### Configure the application.

 To configure the Finda app to display your data, fill in the configuration file.

-There are example applications in the `examples` folder to demonstrate how you might configure your application.
-Play around with it, and open the 'index.html' file in each example in your browser to see how it looks.

 __TODO: Finish this section.__